valentina-b/out2fashion-weather-clothing-app/README.md

 Other important remarks:

 * this project has 50 free API calls per day.
 The number is refreshed around 2.30 pm CET time.
 This might cause the visitor to be left out of API calls and the app won't be able to fully complete it's purpose.
 If that happens, please check OUT2FASHION the next day afternoon again.
+* the products on the page are a result of my manual work.
+I manually had to download each product image (all 240 of them) and write down the price in the product.js file, along with the copied link.
+I've already caught some of the mistakes and corrected them - hopefully there are none anymore.
+However - it is very likely to happen in the next weeks or even days that the products will be out of stock or completely removed from the offer due to season change.
+If you link out and the link is broken, it's probably for that reason because I did do an extensive link check for each product category.
+* as a result of having a mini hard-coded "product API", the user can refresh the products only 5 times before they start seeing the same products within the category again.
 * during my mentoring session, I expressed my concerns about having lots of repetitive javascript code.
 I am aware that some functions could have been written in a shorter way and would definitely approach the project differently the next time.
 As for now, my mentor was glad to hear I've been able to notice the areas of improvement and kindly explained me that the duplication is mostly coming from lack of knowledge about data structures and that some things could have been differently done.
 He also gave me advices on how to get that knowledge and how to reach the point of understanding the topic better.
 Nevertheless, at this point I'm very happy with my progress so far and look forward to expanding my knowledge even further!

 ## Deployment